dotnet/docs-maui/docs/macios/privacy-manifest.md

 ### System boot time APIs

-The <xref:Foundation.NSProcessInfo.SystemUptime> API directly or indirectly accesses the system boot time and require reasons for use.
+The <xref:Foundation.NSProcessInfo.SystemUptime> API directly or indirectly accesses the system boot time.

+If your .NET MAUI app or SDK uses this API, you must include reasons for use in a privacy manifest file.
 Use the string `NSPrivacyAccessedAPICategorySystemBootTime` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
-For example, if you use the <xref:Foundation.NSProcessInfo.SystemUptime> API, your *PrivacyInfo.xcprivacy* file should contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array:
+For example, if your app or SDK uses the <xref:Foundation.NSProcessInfo.SystemUptime> API, your *PrivacyInfo.xcprivacy* file should contain the following `dict` element in the `NSPrivacyAccessedAPITypes` key's array:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>